A Gr8 treat to have on hand

 Who doesn't love a little crispy crunch in the morning?
 I'm not talking about bacon this time friends!
 Something a little more healthy!
 How does homemade granola sound?
-The baked oats with toasted almonds and walnuts (and/or pecans)!
+Baked oats with toasted almonds and walnuts (and/or pecans)!
 Oh my!
 Delicious!
 They're the perfect addition when sprinkled onto Kyle's Overnight Oats.
-This granola recipe is the perfect breakfast or snack…and for my husband, Phil, at work he calls that his lunch!
+This granola recipe is the perfect breakfast or snack.
+And for my husband, Phil, at work he calls that his lunch!
 At home after dinner…his dessert!
 This recipe makes the perfect amount.
 Enough to have a few baggies on hand at home and in my purse or car when I'm on the go.

-The four of us are heading off to our first blogging conference as a team, the International Food Blogger Conference in Sacramento.
-(So excited!)
-And we know we will want to tuck a healthy snack into our totes during our busy days.
+When the four of us are heading off to our first blogging conference as a team, the International Food Blogger Conference in Sacramento, we knew we we'd want to tuck a healthy snack into our totes during our busy days.
 And nothing beats homemade, right?!
 After attending many conferences for work, I noticed that bloggers love giving "treats" to eachother.
 It seemed like the right thing to do, and the granola would be the perfect treat to share.

 This granola recipe is the one to make for tucking and taking!
 Be careful, it's addicting!
 Make a batch before you head off of your next trip and pack it in the small snack size plastic bags.
 Be sure to take enough to share, especially at a food blogger's conference!

-There’s a perfect combination of sweet, tart and crunch!
-Whether you only like one type of nut, or a variety, the toasty-ness of the almonds from California Almonds and walnuts from the California Walnut Commission adds the perfect crunch along with the added crisp of the wheatgerm and the yummy chewiness of the dried fruit, give it a delicious finishing touch!
+Granola has the perfect combination of sweet, tart and crunch!
+Whether you only like one type of nut, or a variety, the toasty-ness of the almonds from California Almonds and walnuts from the California Walnut Commission adds the perfect crunch.
+And the added crisp of the wheatgerm and the yummy chewiness of the dried fruit, give it a delicious finishing touch!

 This is the perfect hotel room snack after a Gr8 day!